[Updated 2020] Hacked Email Account: What to Do If It Happens to You or Your Business

 Clean up your device

 After recovering your hacked email account, make sure that you run an antivirus scan to check for any type of malware.
 Make sure that your browsers and applications are up to date and, if you do not have backups already, now would be the perfect moment to start compiling them.
-Simple Antivirus protection is no longer enough.
+Simple standalone security solutions are no longer enough.

 Hacked email account – but what if it’s a business email account?